wzulfikar/laravel-dockerized/README.md

 	$ docker-compose up

 to build services and start everything you need.

+The first time, the whole process will take some time.
+Go make yourself a coffee.

-Your site will be available locally if you're using Linux, or at the Docker Machine address if you're on Mac OSX or Windows.
+Your site will be available at `localhost` if you're using Linux, or at the Docker Machine address if you're on Mac OSX or Windows.

 ## Common Laravel Operations